karstenenglander/RaveGuardianRevisited/README.md

 If you wish to end this process, you simply close the app as well as the terminal in VSCode.

+## Missing firebaseConfig.js file

+this project utilizes Karsten's private Firebase API key which isn't something that should be available on a public GitHub

+As such we added it to the gitignore file, so when you run git clone to clone the GitHub repository it won't be downloaded

+That file is available on James' google drive in a folder who's access has been shared with professor Samuel

+Download that file from there and place it within the main Rave Guardian directory to run the app on your computer

 ## Android Version

 Before running the app on an Android device, you must install Android Studio: